Sonryle/JoePhys/README.md

 ### Building on Windows
 Requirements:
-  You must have CMake installed (https://cmake.org/download/)
+&emsp;You must have CMake installed (https://cmake.org/download/)
-  You must have Git installed (https://git-scm.com/downloads)
+&emsp;You must have Git installed (https://git-scm.com/downloads)

 Open powershell and navigate to where you want the JoePhys main folder to be downloaded.
 You can clone the JoePhys repository using Git: